Helpful tips and ideas to encourage smarter banking.

 Peer to Peer, or ‘P2P’, lending is a method of bringing borrowers and lenders together without a traditional financial institution to act as intermediary.
 This increasingly popular form of lending takes advantage of the internet to connect individuals who have money to lend with those who require funding for any reputable need.

 It’s not an entirely new process.
 The first P2P lending portal was Zopa, founded in the UK in February 2005.
-In the past 10 years Zopa has processed loans worth more than 500 million pounds.
+In the past 10 years Zopa has processed loans worth more than three billion pounds.
 However, this figure pales in comparison to the two largest US services.

 This interesting article explains what virtual currency is, and in particular the most popular, Bitcoin.
 It explains how it is created, what it is used for, and the pros and cons.
 Something different to share with your clients.